 Head coach Charley Molnar invites coaching staffs to attend this three day event

-Elmassian (pronounced el-MAY-shun) spent last season with Purdue marking his second coaching stint with the Boilermakers.
-Prior to that, he spent the two seasons as the defensive coordinator at Illinois State, and has served in the same capacity at West Virginia, LSU, Boston College and Virginia Tech, as well as the linebackers coach Marshall and defensive backs coach at Nebraska, Wisconsin, Syracuse, Minnesota and East Carolina.
+Elmassian (pronounced el-MAY-shun) spent the 2011 season with Purdue marking his second coaching stint with the Boilermakers.
+Prior to that, he spent the two seasons as the defensive coordinator at Illinois State, and has served in the same capacity at West Virginia, LSU, Boston College and Virginia Tech, as well as the linebackers coach at Marshall and defensive backs coach at Nebraska, Wisconsin, Syracuse, Minnesota and East Carolina.
 He has mentored 26 all-conference players, including two All-Americans, and has coached in 18 bowls in his career.